What is blackjack insurance? How It Works & Odds

 In another, parallel universe, let’s say you have a weak hand, like 14, 15, or 16 (although soft 16 is a different story).
 You might believe it’s worth taking insurance “just in case.”
 The thinking goes something like this: I’m probably going to lose anyway, so I might as well try to win something back.

 We get it.
-It’s the blackjack equivalent of putting ketchup on a burnt steak.
 Desperate times, right?

 But remember.
 Your hand has absolutely zero impact on whether the dealer has blackjack.
 Insurance is only a bet on whether the dealer’s hole card is a 10-value.
 If it isn’t, you lose.
 Simple as that.

-Blackjack Insurance Probability & House Edge
+Blackjack Insurance Odds & House Edge

 If you’re still not convinced, the numbers are where your gut feelings go from “hmmm” to “hard pass.”